Signs of anxiety. You don't have to suffer anymore.

 What about medical marijuana?

 Since anxiety is now a qualifying condition, medical cannabis may be clinically recommended to you as well.
-We are are able to evaluate and provide ongoing treatment for all different types of anxiety conditions.
+Our counselors are able to evaluate and provide ongoing treatment for all different types of anxiety conditions.

-While the practice was originally developed as a Buddhist practice, the practice I teach is a purely secular one.
-Mindfulness is essentially the practice of focusing your attention on the present moment.
+Originally developed as a Buddhist practice, mindfulness is essentially the practice of focusing your attention on the present moment.
 It involves exercising your ability to observe your thoughts as they come up without reacting to them in habitual ways.
 With practice, you learn how to respond instead of react to your thoughts.
-This doesn’t mean our work can’t include your own sense of spirituality, of course.
+This doesn’t mean working with a counselor can’t include your own sense of spirituality, of course.
 But religion and spirituality are not necessarily the same thing.
-And the extent to which you discuss spirituality in our sessions is completely up to you.
+And the extent to which you discuss spirituality in your sessions is completely up to you.